CakeSlayers/CakeSlayers.github.io/_posts/2022-03-19-Defeating-Epsilon-Loader-V0.34-Vol-2.md

         method = string
 ```

-Now the JNI function is about to call the JNI-helper function to invoke the real target jvm method, however there's another thuck function which blocks our way, so we have to grab the address of the thunk function first:
+Now the JNI function is about to call the JNI-helper function to invoke the real target jvm method.

+However there's another thuck function which blocks our way, so we have to grab the address of the thunk function first:

 ```python
 callThunk = list(